nhsd-a2si/docs-uec-appts/_pages/ig/ig_faq.md

 ## Do I need a Data Sharing Agreement (DSA) between two organisations to allow booking?

-* For NHS Booking - No
-* For GP Connect Yes

 * There are two aspects to this.
 Firstly does a pre-existing agreement between two specific organisations already cover this flow?
 Secondly what access controls are in place to restrict access to appointments between organisations.
 * GP Connect requires a DSA to be in place between two organisations before any GP Connect operations can take place.
 This is mainly because the capabilities of GP Connect include sharing information from a patients medical record at their GP Practice.
 * The presence of a DSA is enforced by the Spine Secure Proxy (SSP) when any GP Connect operation is attempted.
 This therefore performs the role of access control too.